pt-periksa-gigi-indonesia/godentist-smart-dashboard-be/README.md

 **Base URL:**
 > https://capstone-godentist-pwa-qlarjzkb3q-et.a.run.app/v1/

 In this section there is a Collection API for this project that can be used to be main foundation of our dashboard.
 Response from each URL using JSON format.
-For further documentation and parameter can be used for each endpoint, please seek for this link [Swagger API Documentation](https://capstone-godentist-pwa-qlarjzkb3q-et.a.run.app/v1/docs)
+For further documentation and parameter can be used for each endpoint, please seek for this link [Swagger API Documentation](https://capstone-godentist-pwa-qlarjzkb3q-et.a.run.app/v1/docs) and if you running this project locally, you can access documentation in ```http://localhost:3000/v1/docs/```

 ### API Endpoints